 This exercise stretches out your lower back as well as the front of your hips and inner thighs.

 Lie on your back.
-Lift one leg, bringing one knee up to your chest and hold.
+Lift one leg, bring one knee up to your chest and hold.
 Release and repeat with your other knee.

 Knee Exercises